anabesserman/reading-times/README.md

-# selfpacedreading
+# reading-times
 Analyses of reading times

 In this project I analyzed reading times from a self-paced reading experiment.